nicolardi/open_blog/src/blog/7-bitcoin-first-commit.md

 # Day 7 : Bitcoin's first commit

-I am very interested in cryptocurrencies the mother of all being Bitcon.
+I am very interested in cryptocurrencies the mother of all being Bitcoin.
-Bitcoin is a marvellous and misterious piece of code.
+Bitcoin is a marvelous and mysterious piece of code.
 It was written by Satoshi Nakamoto but no one knows the real person behind this pseudonym.

-The first commit was uploaded to github on 30 aug 2009 and this moment is one of the most exciting and revolutionary of all times.
+The first commit was uploaded to GitHub on 30 Aug 2009 and this moment is one of the most exciting and revolutionary of all times.

 So let's look at the sources of the [first commit](https://github.com/bitcoin/bitcoin/tree/4405b78d6059e536c36974088a8ed4d9f0f29898)

-The original code is very different from current version.
+The original code is very different from the current version.
 All the sources are contained in the main directory.
 ::: tip
 It is written in C++/C and the first version is v0.1.5 ALPHA distributed under the MIT/X11 software license.
 :::